BACKPACKING EUROPE: Krka National Park - Dipping into Nature and Regretting It Instantly

 Thursday 7th May, 2015

-As the bus crossed over the bridge and into the town of Skradin, the surrounding scenery was stunning.
-In front of me stood great green hills, capped with infinite trees.
-To my left was a romantic mediterranean town, sheltered by the arms of nature and on my right was Krka Lake, the entrance to the national park.
+The bus departed from Šibenik at 9:00am.
+As we crossed the bridge into the town of Skradin, the scenery unfolded before me.
+Majestic green hills rose in front, their peaks dotted with endless trees.
+To my left lay a charming Mediterranean town, cradled by nature, and to my right glimmered Krka Lake, the gateway to the national park.

-The bus arrived at Krka just after 9:30am.
-We purchased our tickets, which cost us 90 Kuna (approx. £9.00/12 Euros) each and this also included a 10/15 minute boat ride from the main entrance into the park.
+We arrived at Krka N.P just after 9:30am and purchased our tickets for 90 Kuna (about £9.00 or 12 Euros), which included a 10 to 15-minute boat ride from the main entrance into the park.

-As we sailed across Krka Lake, my camera in one hand and a beer in the other (never too early to drink when you're travelling), the view beyond was breathtaking.
-'This can't be real,' played throughout my mind repeatedly, it was just like something that you would see in film or a dream.
-I was ready to jump off the boat and live here forever.
+As we glided across the lake, camera in one hand and a beer in the other (it’s never too early for a drink when you’re British and travelling!), the views were nothing short of breathtaking.
+I was ready to leap off the boat and settle here forever.

 Entering Krka National Park